 - a copy of the attestation, and

 - a written notice that you plan to end your lease, called a notice of resiliation.
-The website of the Régie du logement has a model you can use.
+The Tribunal administratif du logement (TAL, formerly Régie du logement or rental board) website has a model you can use.

 Always keep proof that you sent the notice.
 You can send it by registered mail or bailiff.
 You can also hand-deliver it to your landlord and ask your landlord to sign a receipt.